Biodiversity Action Plan

 LBAP Trends and Status Review

-It includes the results of species and habitat monitoring work that determine whether the two primary 2013 objectives have been reached, details of the number of actions and targets due to be implemented by 2013 that have been completed, and summarises the key achievements in delivering the over-arching actions.
+It includes the results of an extensive programme of survey and monitoring work, undertaken by many different organisations and individuals since 2010.
+This report details the number of actions and targets due to be implemented between 2013 and 2016, summarising the key achievements in delivering the over-arching actions, and determines whether the two primary 2016 objectives have been reached.

 Yorkshire Dales Rivers Conference 2013